 Henry Ford: the man, the myth, the legend.
 Ford was an innovator.
-He pushed society forward, not only with the original American automobile, but also with an energized way to mass produce in the assembly line.
+He pushed society forward, not only with the original American automobile but also with an energized way to mass-produce on the assembly line.
 He was able to make his ideas become realities because of his mindset to surround himself with dreamers and innovators.
 And in the current innovation economy, this mindset has spread to every industry and every company, big or small, old or new.
+He found his way to thrive in the innovation economy.

 The world needs innovators and today’s workers will have to fill this need.
 Are you ready?